My Writings. My Thoughts.

 Windows limits the file size for WebDAV shares to 50MB per file.
 Weak.
 Read on and get strong…

 You may have encountered an error message that says, “Error 0x800700DF: The file size exceeds the limit allowed and cannot be saved.”
-Make this change on your client computer, reboot, and you’re good for 4GB per file.
+Make this change on your computer, reboot, and you’re good for 4GB per file.

 Modify or create the following registry key: